Many garden tips are anecdotal, not science-based. Stay curious but lean on tested knowledge when you’re aiming for reliable results.

 What the Science Shows

-We’ve gone over it in more detail here: Are Eggshells Good for the Garden?
+As explained in detail here: Are Eggshells Good for the Garden?, they’re not a fast-acting superfood for plants.

 Using A/B Testing